Wayzata High School: Athletics

+Wayzata's Notable Athletic Championships

 Girls' cross country won the Nike NXN National Cross Country Championship in 2013.

 Clubs and activities

 In the 2019 National Science Bowl Competition, Wayzata High School won the Final Championship against Dulles High School.
 The school also participated in the competition in 2011, 2014, 2018, and 2020.

-Wayzata's quiz bowl team won both the NAQT Minnesota State Championship and Minnesota High School Quiz Bowl League in 2012, 2013, 2018, 2020, and 2021.
+Wayzata's quiz bowl team won both the NAQT Minnesota State Championship and Minnesota High School Quiz Bowl League in 2012, 2013, 2018, 2020, 2021, 2022, 2023 and 2024.
 It has performed well at the national level, placing T-8 in the High School National Championship Tournament in 2018 and 2021.

 Wayzata participates in the Minnesota State High School Mathematics League, holding the season champion title for 11 years (2007–2017) and producing many state individual champions.
 Several Wayzata students travel to the American Regions Mathematics League held in University of Iowa and Harvard-MIT Mathematics Tournament as members of the Minnesota All-State Mathematics Team.

 The 9th grade Knowledge Master Open team won the national spring KMO in the 9th grade division in 2009.
 The trivia team has been continued by two Questions Unlimited 3-2-1 teams, each composed of students in grades 9, 10, 11, and 12.

+Wayzata's Volunteer Club serves as one of the premier volunteering clubs in the state, focusing on community development, education, and fostering relationships.
+Notable partnerships include elementary school carnival support, Salvation Army donations, and removal of invasive Buckthorn species.